Deploying your first .NET app to velixir

 Almost every app I've written needs a database.
 On most PaaS providers you pick a Postgres add-on, the pricing is opaque and structured to scale to "enterprise" before you realise it, and you copy a connection string between two consoles every time you provision a new environment.

 Provisioning works the same way as apps.
 Click Create Database, pick a plan, a region, a Postgres version (17, 16, or 15), and a name.
 The instance comes up in about a minute.
 You can connect from psql or your migration tool if you flip on external access, but the more interesting workflow is linking the database to an app from the dashboard.
-When you link, we inject DATABASE_URL into the app's environment as a standard libpq connection string.
+When you link, we inject DATABASE_URL into the app's environment as a ready-to-use Npgsql connection string.
 Your code reads it and gets on with life:

 var conn = Environment.GetEnvironmentVariable("DATABASE_URL");